-&lt;sup>20 I. Howard Marshall, Christian Beliefs: An Introductory Study Guide (Downers Grove: Inter-Varsity, 1972), 80.
+&lt;sup>26 I. Howard Marshall, Christian Beliefs: An Introductory Study Guide (Downers Grove: Inter-Varsity, 1972), 80.

-&lt;sup>21 Pelikan, "Eucharist," 807.
+&lt;sup>27 Jaroslav Pelikan, "Eucharist," Encyclopaedia Britannica, ed.
+Warren Preece, Vol. 8 (Chicago: William Benton, Publisher, 1973), 807.

-&lt;sup>22 Eric Svendsen, The Table of the Lord (Atlanta: NTRF, 1997), 140.
+&lt;sup>28 Eric Svendsen, Table, 140.

-Come Together to Eat: Looking ahead in our text, yet another explicitly stated reason for assembly is found in 1 Corinthians 11:33, "When you come together to eat, wait for each other" (italics mine).
+- "You come together to eat" (11:33): Looking ahead in our text, yet another explicitly stated reason for assembly is found in 1 Corinthians 11:33, "When you come together to eat, wait for each other" (italics mine).
 As before, the verse indicates that they came together to eat.
 The Scriptures give no other reason for weekly church meetings.
-It is clear that there were times for prayer, praise, and teaching each Sunday; however, the central focus was communion.

-Early Testimony: Early extra-biblical sources also indicate that the Lord's Supper was celebrated weekly, such as the Didache, and Justin Martyr's First Apology, written in the middle of the second century.
+It is clear that there were times for prayer, praise, and teaching each Sunday; however, the central focus was communion. - Early Testimony: The Didache (late first century), and Justin Martyr's First Apology, (middle of the second century) both indicate the Lord's Supper was celebrated weekly.
 Around A.D.
 200, Hippolytus wrote of the typical church meeting in Rome-it included the Lord's Supper.

-Furthermore, John Calvin advocated weekly communion.
+Furthermore, Protestant Reformer John Calvin advocated weekly communion.

-Karl Deddens wrote: "If the Lord's Supper were celebrated more often, we should not view such a change as an accommodation to 'sacramentalists' who wish to place less emphasis on the service of the Word; rather, we should view it as an execution of Christ's command...."

-The fellowship and encouragement that each member enjoys in such a weekly gathering is significant.
+- Karl Deddens wrote: "If the Lord's Supper were celebrated more often, we should not view such a change as an accommodation to 'sacramentalists' who wish to place less emphasis on the service of the Word; rather, we should view it as an execution of Christ's command...." - Application: The fellowship and encouragement that each member enjoys in such a weekly gathering is significant.
 This aspect of the Church's Sunday meeting should not be rushed or replaced.
 It is also important that the meeting be devoted to prayer and the apostle's teachings (Acts 2:42); however, this should not be at the expense of the weekly Lord's Supper.
-The weekly celebration of the Holy Meal adds an unparalleled dynamic to church meetings.

-Poor Results: Image someone going to a weight trainer to put on muscle.
+The weekly celebration of the Holy Meal adds an unparalleled dynamic to church meetings. - Poor Results: Image someone going to a weight trainer to put on muscle.
 The trainer prescribes a certain regimen five times a week.
 A few months later, however, there was no difference.
 Upon inquiry, the trainer learned that rather than doing the sets five times per week, the man only did them once a month.
 To get the results Jesus intended, a church needs to not only celebrate the Lord's Supper as an actual meal, but every week.